gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 );
 ```

 What should be part of `...args`?
-Our current algorithm will find that `operator()<int, int, int>` can instantiated, so the first int will be obtained through `magic_val<int>()` instead of the first argument sent.
+Our current algorithm will find that `operator()<int, int, int>` can be instantiated, so the first int will be obtained through `magic_val<int>()` instead of the first argument sent.

-Other than that, deduction will only produce the exact result if the template arguments are forwading references.
+Other than that, the deduction will only produce the exact result if the template arguments are forwarding references.
 Consider this code:

 ```c++
 auto vec = std::vector{1, 2, 3};